clearcontainers/runtime/README.md

 ## Introduction

-`cc-runtime` is the next generation Intel® Clear Containers runtime.
+`cc-runtime` is the next generation of Intel® Clear Containers runtime.

 This tool, henceforth referred to simply as "the runtime", builds upon the [virtcontainers](https://github.com/containers/virtcontainers)